ingben/2016-sans-holiday-hack-challenge/README.md

 He will provide with links to [Meteor](https://www.meteor.com/), [SANS training on hacking Meteor](https://pen-testing.sans.org/blog/2016/12/06/mining-meteor), [a tool called MetorMiner](https://github.com/nidem/MeteorMiner) and to [TamperMonkey](https://tampermonkey.net/).

+Also, you get a link to a [dungeon.zip](http://www.northpolewonderland.com/dungeon.zip) file.

 Enter the room on the right.

 ![Shinny Upatree](screens/shinny-upatree-1.png)